Datenschutz

 This privacy policy of Koller Law Ltd (“Koller Law") explains how Koller Law processes personal data within the scope of its business activities and your rights in relation to personal data.

-Koller Law protects the confidentiality and security of the personal data that Koller Law collects and processes.
-Koller Law processes data in accordance with the Swiss Data Protection Act ("DSG") and, where applicable, the European General Data Protection Regulation ("GDPR").
 Please read this privacy policy carefully.
 Your acceptance of the privacy policy is deemed to occur upon your first use of the website of Koller Law ("Website").

 If you provide Koller Law with personal data of other persons, please make sure that you are allowed to share this personal data and that this personal data is correct.